seirl/thesis/abstract/abstract.md

 Understanding the structure of the development graph is a fundamental step towards scale-out analysis, as it can help us determine how to partition the data into tightly knit clusters.
-Moreover, getting a better sense of the topology of its different layers as well as their edge cases will help us better organize the data for some domain-specific algorithms.
+Moreover, getting a better sense of the topology of its different layers as well as the various edge cases and outliers found in it will help us better organize the data for some domain-specific algorithms.

 As a first step, we look at the low-level topological properties of the graph, by systematically measuring a few key metrics on its different layers: